isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-add-config-files/c-server.md

 ---
 description: The Sample Bytes parameter in the Server.cfg file specifies the data cache size (in bytes) for data workbench.
-seo-description: The Sample Bytes parameter in the Server.cfg file specifies the data cache size (in bytes) for data workbench.
-seo-title: Server.cfg
 solution: Analytics
 title: Server.cfg
 topic: Data workbench